haihan-yu/math-for-macro/README.md

-# Mathematical Methods for Macroeconomics
+# Mathematical Methods for Macroeconomics: Source Files

-This repository contains teaching material for a week-long graduate course on mathematical methods for macroeconomics.
-The material was developed by [Pascal Michaillat](https://pascalmichaillat.org/) for EC400 at the [London School of Economics & Political Science](https://www.lse.ac.uk).
+This repository contains the source files producing all the teaching material for a week-long graduate course on mathematical methods for macroeconomics.
+This teaching material was developed by [Pascal Michaillat](https://pascalmichaillat.org/) for EC400 at the [London School of Economics & Political Science](https://www.lse.ac.uk).

 ## Course webpage